 In working with you, my goal is to leave no stone unturned.

-We start by finding out how well each of the ‘doors’ in your spine move, relative to your pelvis, relative to your legs, relative to your feet, in all of their (mostly) 3 dimensions, whilst you’re moving – objectively, using technology more accurate than an X-ray, and yet with no more radiation than a light bulb, so is safe for all!
+We start by finding out how well each of the ‘doors’ in your spine move, relative to your pelvis, relative to your legs, relative to your feet, in all of their (mostly) 3 dimensions, whilst you’re moving – objectively.
+The High Performance technology is more accurate than an X-ray – even at sprint speeds – and emits no more radiation than a light bulb, so is safe for all!

 This wealth of information guides me to further movement investigations to understand the ‘why’ of your body’s story, and finally – armed with as much information as I can catalogue in each session – to the movements and manual techniques that will help to restore effective, efficient, comfortable movement by sharing the work load through more/all ‘doors’.

 When you come, expect to have fun … sleuthing your joint mechanics with state of the art technology is NEVER dull!